laxmansahni/OpenWeather/README.md

 - API class : `WeatherGetter`
 - MVC pattern used (recommanded by Apple)
 - Ready to fetch others section or period (see `Parameters` struct).
-- Modular enough to add others calls from Open Weather Map API.
+- Modular enough to add others calls from open Weather Map API.
 - Ready for background fetch (using `URLSession` with delegate).
 - Unit Testing using XCTest
 - UI Testing using XCUITest